britannic/blacklist/README.md

 ### EdgeOS dnsmasq Configuration

-* dnsmasq will need to be configured to ensure blacklisting works correctly
+* dnsmasq may need to be configured to ensure blacklisting works correctly
   * Here is an example using the EdgeOS configuration shell

         configure